Fixed-Rate Ending Soon?, Secure your Rate Now

 • Chartered Insurance Institute Certificate in Mortgage Advice (Cert MA) – this qualification also meets the FCA’s expectations for mortgage advisors

-We always check whether the brokers we work with hold these qualifications, but if you want to double-check the credentials of an advisor we’ve referred you to, you can look them up in the FCA register by searching for their name or the brokerage’s name.
+All OnlineMortgageAdvisor brokers have these qualifications.
+If you want to double-check the credentials of an advisor, you can look them up in the FCA register by searching for their name or the brokerage’s name.

 Your broker will know that all lenders will be heavily focused on affordability and income, so they will need to see your payslips to build a clearer picture of your financial situation.